benjmcpeek/Audio-Classification-Model-Major-Minor/README.md

 | `chord_qual`   | [object] | [the file path name of the audio file] |
 | `target`   | [int64] | [a boolean of 0 or 1 determining the target class {'major': 0, 'minor': 1}] |

+## EDA

+We will create a dataframe composed of the file path names of each audio file and its corresponding target class {'major': 0, 'minor': 1}.
+This dataframe will be used in a for loop to preprocess the audio data into spectrograms.
+We will also explore the characteristics of raw audio files, spectrograms, and image files, to understand the fundamental differences between feeding spectrograms or images into a convolutional neural network.

+**Exploring Random Samples of Audio Data**
+This (Bb Major 6th: Bb-D-F-G) chord will be difficult for our models to interpret.
+This is because all of the notes that go into a Major 6th chord are the same notes that go into it's relative Minor 7th chord (G Minor 7th: G-Bb-D-F).
+The ability to determine the difference between a Major 6th and it's relative Minor 7th chord is either a different instrument establishing the root or the context of the chords before and after it.
+Because we don't have these features to use in our models it seems that our models will be thrown off by this data.
+We can also notice inversions used in some of these audio files.
+This means that a G Minor 7th chord could validly have the notes ordered as (Bb-D-F-G) just as our Bb Major 6th chord is labeled.
+For future consideration new data should be created or found with simpler chord structures and chord qualities that do not match even in inversions.

+This F Diminished Triad (Note Order: F-Ab-B-F) does not match either chord quality classes.
+This is a diminished chord and distinctly different from the quality it was labeled as (minor).
+This is a mislabeled class and will impact the quality of our model.
+Future consideration will be to locate other data that is properly labeled or create an original dataset with simpler chord qualities.

+#### Differences

+For images, the weights on the x and y axis are the same.
+Every point on an image represents a pixel intensity.
+For spectrograms, the x and y axis are fundamentally different.
+The x-axis represents time and the y_axis represents amplitude and frequency.
+This means that models will respond differently if a spectrogram is rotated.
+If the x-axis is now vertical, the model won't be able to adjust the axis observation.
+Neighboring pixels in an image can strongly be assumed to be a part of the same object.
+However in spectrograms frequencies aren't separated by different objects but clumped together in a time-series.
+This means that a CNN model will have a harder time identifying separate sounds.

 ## Feature Extraction and Preprocessing